onflow/sdks/README.md

 <br />
 <br />

-# Flow SDKs Guidelines

-This repository defines guidelines, not rules.
-It aims to help you build and maintain a high-quality SDK Flow, but you should feel free to make design decisions that best language or framework you are working in.
+_This repository defines guidelines, not rules.
+It aims to help you build and maintain a high-quality SDK Flow, but you should feel free to make design decisions that best language or framework you are working in._

 The guidelines will help you build SDKs that will be: